 We know there’s no such thing as ‘fun for the whole family’, and there are always compromises to be made in a country with such a wealth of choice (more time in Tokyo Disney or extra days on an Osaka foodie frenzy?) but Japan genuinely delivers on that overused travel cliche ‘something for everyone’.
 If you want a gentle couple of weeks on a beach, this might not be the place (though Japan does have a few excellent beaches...)
 On the other hand, if you’re eager to take your family on a multi-stop cultural and historical adventure, Japan hits all the right notes.

 Boom!
-You’ve arrived in Japan’s iconic capital and, although it feels like a weird whirlwind, you instantly love it.
-You're tired, and your room beckons, but can you believe it... there’s a great big Gojira (Godzilla) scaling your hotel?!
-Time to head out for dinner at one of the hundreds of eateries right in front of you... and above and below too!
+You’ve arrived in Tokyo - Japan’s iconic capital - and although it feels like a weird whirlwind, you instantly love it.
+Head out for dinner at one of the hundreds of eateries right in front of you... and above and below too!
 Never dismiss what looks like just an office block - there are amazing restaurants and experiences hidden behind unassuming exteriors all across the city.
-The reputation of the ‘robot restaurant’ makes it popular for that first night wow factor, but its sensory-overload music, laser and neon dance show isn’t for everyone.
+Family-friendly foodie tours and theme cafes are popular for that first night wow factor, giving you the chance to sample plenty of delicious dishes with a side of your favourite video game or anime characters!

 Take a peek at the world’s largest fish market, marvel at the austere beauty of Meiji Shrine, and delve into the eccentric subculture of the Akihabara and Harajuku neighbourhoods; the gaming centres are a must, even if you don’t play.
-Bag some Hello Kitty merchandise on the UFO catchers, or step into a virtual reality zombie apocalypse at Sega’s Joypolis indoor theme park.
-Do you do Disneyland at this stage, at the end, or not at all?
+Bag some kawaii merchandise on the UFO catchers, or step into a virtual reality zombie apocalypse at Joypolis indoor theme park.
+Do you do Tokyo Disney now, or give it a miss and head for a locally-grown option, such as Ghibli Park, later in your trip?
 Whatever you choose, we’d recommend at least three nights in Tokyo to sample its delights without complete exhaustion!
 Whoever you are, Tokyo will blow your mind.

 Arriving into Kyoto’s modern station you might find yourself thinking, ‘This isn’t what I expected!’
 Contrary to much imagery of the city, large parts of Kyoto are strikingly modern, but you’ll soon discover those timeless pockets that everyone talks about.
 They start to open up until you are tracking a seam and can see it all around you.
 The soul stirring beats of traditional Taiko drumming feel more appropriate here than anywhere else, and your instructor will make sure you get the basic rhythms of this highly-skilled art just right.
 Gion - always busy with like-minded travellers looking to catch a glimpse of an exquisite geisha or maiko san - is a unique place for an evening stroll through ‘the floating world’.

-It’s utterly sobering to try and comprehend the horror and destruction visited on this city, but visiting the Peace Park and museum at the site where the bomb arrived is an important and extremely moving thing to do in remembrance.
+It’s utterly sobering to try and comprehend the horror and destruction visited on this city, but visiting the Peace Park and museum at the site where the bomb struck is an important and extremely moving thing to do.
 School children from across Japan make pilgrimages to Hiroshima to remember, as the number of survivors to tell the story has dwindled.
-These devastating events are still perhaps the single biggest influence on the Japan we see now and, though very emotional, a visit with your guide to understand through the eyes of the city’s citizens is crucially educational.
+These devastating events are still perhaps the single biggest influence on the Japan we see now and, though very emotional, a guided visit to understand through the eyes of the city’s citizens is an important moment.

 Round off your visit with a gentler activity, by taking a kayak out to the island of Miyajima and its UNESCO-listed shrine, and float through one of Japan’s most photographed scenes: the red tori gate which marks the entrance to the sacred space.

 Another burst of shinkansen hyperspeed and, before you know it, you’re rolling into Osaka for a bit of indulgence to finish your Japan family adventure.
-Brash, flamboyant, amusing and a challenge to many preconceived ideas about Japan, Osaka is home to everything you could possibly want to buy and, more importantly, eat.
-It might not have the diverse sights of Tokyo, but it is very, very cool and unquestionably the country’s foodie capital.
-It’s a really relaxed, fun place to spend your last nights in Japan.
+Brash, flamboyant, amusing and a challenge to many preconceived ideas about Japan, Osaka - unquestionably Japan’s foodie capital - is home to everything you could possibly want to eat.
+It might not have the diverse sights of Tokyo, but it is very, very cool; a really relaxed, fun place to spend your last nights in Japan.

 We don’t want to over-prescribe your trip for you, and almost anything is possible, so any or all of the above can be changed.
-If you’re a super-outdoorsy family, you might want to do some hiking in the central alps, or perhaps add in a little gentle beach bliss by heading to subtropical Ishigaki...the list goes on, so let’s talk.
+If you’re a super-outdoorsy family, you might want to do some hiking in the central alps, or join the locals and make your Japan holiday one of complete beach bliss by heading to Ishikagi in subtropical Okinawa ... the list goes on, so let’s talk.

-The guide price of £4,390US$5,490 is a per person price (not including international flights) staying a total of 4 nights in Tokyo, 2 nights in Takayama, 3 nights in Kyoto, 2 nights in Hiroshima and 1 night in Osaka; all in our favourite mid-range hotels.
+The guide price of £4,390US$5,590 is a per person price (not including international flights) staying a total of 4 nights in Tokyo, 2 nights in Kawaguchiko, 3 nights in Kyoto, 2 nights in Hiroshima and 1 night in Osaka, all in our favourite mid-range hotels.